 - Lightweight Stroller: Many will argue that a lightweight stroller isn’t necessary.
 And, they’re probably right.
 We did ask for and receive one as a baby shower gift.
 I will say, the convenience of having a stroller in each car was great, but not really necessary.
 This Summer Infant Convenience stroller has EXCELLENT reviews!

-- Diaper Bag: This Kiddy Care Diaper Bag backpack is on my wishlist for every new mom.
+This highly-rated RUVALINO Diaper Bag backpack is on my wishlist for every new mom.
 It can be carried as a backpack for a handbag.
-It has a lot of zippered pockets, cooled bottle storage, a waterproof pocket, easy wipe of tissue dispensing and so much more!
+It has a lot of zippered pockets, cooled bottle storage, a waterproof pocket, easy wipe or tissue dispensing and so much more!
 You may also choose to carry one of these diaper bag alternatives.

 Baby Essentials For Your Home